They protect you from failure as well as malware.

 Backups — specifically image backups — play a key role in your overall security.

-- If malware infects your system, restore from a backup image taken prior to the malicious software’s arrival.
+- If malware infects your system, you can restore from a backup image taken prior to the malicious software’s arrival.

-- If malware corrupts a file, restore it from a backup.
+- If malware corrupts a file, you can restore it from a backup.

-- If malware deletes files, restore the most recent copies from your backup.
+- If malware deletes files, you can restore the most recent copies from your backup.

 No protection from malware is ever 100% safe.
 We’re all at risk.
 A proper backup dramatically reduces the impact of malware that does make it through.